almorcrette/bank-teller/README.md

 Following feedback, I make the following additional changes to improve the quality of my code further:
 - Adjust print statement format so that blank spaces have only one space between the `|`| characters;
-- Remove state tests in for `Account` class, and strengthen by behaviour tests to ensure full behaviour coverage
+- Remove state tests in for `Account` class, and strengthen the behaviour tests to ensure full behaviour coverage
-- Tests dates using mocks in both the `Statement` tests and `Transaction` tests.
+- Tests dates using mocks in both the `Statement` and `Transaction` suites.
 - Test drive error raises in `Transaction#parse_transaction` method to prevent invalid type or amount

 ### 6. Alternative object oriented design